Azure-Samples/smartbulkcopy/README.md

 ### Is the physical location of a row really always the same in a Database Snapshot

 There is on official documentation, but from all my test the answer is YES.
 I've also included a test script that you can use to verify this.
 IF you discover something different please report it here.
 I used SQL Server 2017 to run my tests.

+### I would change the code here and there

+Sure feel free to contribute!
+I created this tool just with the goal to get the job done in the easiest way possibile.
+Code can be largely improved even, if I tried to apply some of the best practies, but when I had to make some choice I chose simplicity over everything else.